 Related: For continuous respiration rate and SpO2 monitoring with a single finger, view a brochure.

-Expanding Your Monitoring Platforms
+Expanding Your Patient Monitoring Platforms

 Should you rely on monitoring SpO2 alone to provide the best care for your patients?
 Continuous monitoring of both oxygenation and ventilation are two key factors to help reduce respiratory compromise early enough to identify the problem and provide intervention.12